alphagov/government-service-design-manual/service-manual/design-and-content/print-forms.md

 ## Don't make paper forms unless you have to
 The most important thing to remember is that print forms should only be made when absolutely neccessary.

 For example, the legislation governing Lasting Powers of Attorney requires 'wet signatures' for the application to be valid.
-Until this legislation changes, a printed version of the online form has to be part of the final service.
+Until this legislation changes, a print form has to be part of the final service.

 ## Do as much as possible online
 Aim for as much of the transaction as possible to be completed online.
 Users should have to print as little as possible in order to complete an application, which means: